Experiential learning exercises

 The purpose of these exercises are to immerse participants in lived scenarios in groups assembled through psychological profiling and to create responses for following analysis, reflection and learning.

-Gathering people into teams with the purpose of building a tower of paper cups utilizing a range of supplied materials.
-Each group has to trade with other groups to design their tower and various challenges and obstacles are put before participants which stress their capacity to communicate and organize themselves.
+Gathering people into teams with the purpose of building a tower of paper cups utilising a range of supplied materials.
+Each group has to trade with other groups to design their tower and various challenges and obstacles are put before participants which stress their capacity to communicate and organise themselves.
 Once the design phase is complete the participants have to construct the tower and then test its strength (using weights) and finally the height of the tower is measured to assess the success of each team.
 This experiential learning activity provides insight into how personality type, communication, team dynamics and stress condition conflict in the workplace.
 Based on reflections a range of follow-up skill development activities are implemented.

 Follows a similar format.